Why Tablighi Jamaat?

 Mujahadah #3 – We try to convince practicing Muslims to join Da’wah.

-Another Mujahadah (difficulty) is getting practicing Muslims involved in Da’wah (as Da’ees) or any Deen efforts.
-We aim to spark the Fikr (concern) of Deen in them by inviting them to go in Jamaat.
-In Jamat, they will give Da’wah to others and slowly develop the Fikr of Deen.
+Another Mujahadah (difficulty) is getting practicing Muslims involved in Da’wah (as Da’ees) or any efforts of Deen.
+We aim to spark the Fikr (concern) of Deen in them by inviting them to Jamaat.
+In Jamat, they will give Da’wah to others.
+This slowly develops the Fikr of Deen in them.

-Today, most practicing Muslims are not involved in any effort of Deen.
-Alhamdulillah, they earn a Halal living, pray, fast, pay Zakat, etc., but an important part of the Sunnah – Da’wah and establishing Deen – is missing from their lives.
+Today, most practicing Muslims are not involved in ANY effort sof Deen.
+Yes, they earn a Halal living, pray, fast, pay Zakat, etc., but an important part of the Sunnah – Da’wah and establishing Deen – is missing from their lives.

 Mujahadah #4 – We give Da’wah as a Nobody (without fame or status)

 In Tablighi Jamaat, we learn to give Da’wah as unknown people.
 We learn to humble ourselves.
-We speak politely for Allah’s sake.
+We speak politely for the sake of Allah.

 There’s nothing wrong with being famous or “high status,” but if Da’wah were limited to such people, few would be available for this work.